Wifi Security Cameras: Pros and Cons

 Hackers don't want to watch your videos, they care about your financial data.

-The consumer cameras hacks that really started appearing in 2018, positioned the camera in between the user's inputs (passwords, email addresses, banking logins, credit cards) and the internet.
+The consumer camera hacks that started appearing in 2018, positioned the camera in between the users’ inputs (passwords, email addresses, banking logins, credit cards) and the internet.
 In these hacks, the camera's software was modified to be used as the man-in-the-middle to collect and transmit financial data back to the hacker(s).

-SCW solves this issue by a creating a separate air-gapped (military term for completely isolated) network through our recording devices (NVRs).
-This means that, when connected to the NVR, you can watch your camera's footage, but there's no way to remotely execute code on the camera, since the camera is not on your computer network.
+SCW solves this issue by creating a separate air-gapped (military term for “completely isolated”) network through our recording devices (NVRs).
+This means that when connected to the NVR, you can watch your camera's footage, but there's no way to remotely execute code on the camera since the camera is not on your computer network.

 Q: What's the range of a Wifi camera?